The role of libraries in the internet age

 There’s no need nowadays for video cameras, pagers, wristwatches, maps, books, travel games, torches, home telephones, dictation recorders, cash registers, alarm clocks, answering machines, yellow pages, wallets, keys, dictionaries, radios, newspapers and magazines, and pocket calculators.
 And the one pocketable, baggable little device that’s got rid of them all is the smartphone.
 There’s a world of disruption behind every tap, swipe and scroll that you make.
 Is it, along with the Kindle, the Nook and the other e-readers, now going to do away with libraries?
 Is the age of Google and fingertip information accessibility making the library obsolete?

 Libraries are repositories of far more than books.
 They have traditionally been centres where, students, as well as disadvantaged or powerless sectors of our communities like children and the elderly, have been able to come, for free, to avail themselves of the guidance, the courses, the magic and the peace and quiet that enrich lives, and provide a foundation for learning and discovery.
-Are the smartphone, the tablet and the Kindle about to take all that away?
+Are the smartphone, the tablet and the Kindle about to take all that away, or should books be shelved?

 Erasing ink, bit by bit